 - Scope, design, development, test and fix most of critical Federal compliance related functionality and deficiencies existing currently in RI Bridges across all program types.
-Throughout the implementation of compliance-related functionality, the State will make every effort, contractual and otherwise, to ensure that the DDI vendor completes work holistically and timely. - Make material progress toward the elimination of remaining workarounds and interim business processes, focusing particularly on Medicaid termination functionality, renewals, notices, RIteShare, and the Medicare Premium Program. - 3) Continue reducing the number of defects blocking access to benefits, as well as items related to data integrity and data sync impacting benefit accuracy and eligibility, with the goal of bringing agency operations to a steady state. - 4) Support the RFP related to M&O services for RI Bridges and plan for a smooth transition of M&O vendors.
+Throughout the implementation of compliance-related functionality, the State will make every effort, contractual and otherwise, to ensure that the DDI vendor completes work holistically and timely. - 2) Make material progress toward the elimination of remaining workarounds and interim business processes, focusing particularly on Medicaid termination functionality, renewals, notices, RIteShare, and the Medicare Premium Program. - 3) Continue reducing the number of defects blocking access to benefits, as well as items related to data integrity and data sync impacting benefit accuracy and eligibility, with the goal of bringing agency operations to a steady state.